bentoml/BentoVLLM/ministral-8b-instruct-2410/README.md

 ## Prerequisites
 - You have gained access to `mistralai/Ministral-8B-Instruct-2410` on [Hugging Face](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410).
-- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.
+- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 24GB VRAM (e.g about 1 L4 GPU).

 ## Install dependencies